metal arches in Piccadilly Gardens, guarded by GMP

 Detective Superintendent Neil Blackwood said Greater Manchester Police “want Piccadilly Gardens to feel safer and become a more welcoming place for people to live, work, and socialise”.

-Operation Vulcan and the increased police presence demonstrates the urgency for change around Manchester City as the operation resembles the strict security measures in airports.
+Operation Vulcan and the increased police presence has demonstrated the urgency for change around Manchester City as the operation resembles the strict security measures in airports.

 GMP say that since the beginning of the operation and the introduction of the ‘knife arch’, violent crime and public order offences have reduced by 50%.